jhellingman/tei2html/Wiki/Formulas.md

 Often, the same formula appears multiple times in the same document.
 It makes sense to only generate a single SVG file for each formula, and include it multiple times.

+#### Trivial math

+Often, a single letter or digit is (rightly) marked as an equation.
+To avoid needless use of MathJax, we can simply render those trivial expressions directly in HTML, and thus for some texts reduce the number of invocations of MathJax dramatically.

 #### Labeled equations

 Numbered equations have a label (between parentheses) set flush-right.
 Here we use the label encoded on `@n` attribute, format it, and place it flush right.
 The configuration setting ``math.label.position`` (with possible values ``left`` and ``right``) can be used to determine whether the label should go to the left or right edge of the text. (note that to maintain centering, a label will be generated on both sides of the display formula in any case, and either the right or the left will be made invisible.)